 - Read the manga again, you may have better ideas and inspirations to re-arrange and associate your notes.
 You should be able to narrate or tell the story easily and the associated notes should be visualized effectively.

 Tip: Most manga books are not colored.
 You may color them briefly at important milestones and where they are relevant to your notes to make them stand out.
 You may use Stickies of different colors and colored pencils to write instead.
-However, know that your understanding and logical analysis is paramount in any studies so feel free to use colors if you are not distracted.
+However, know that your understanding and logical analysis are paramount in any study so feel free to use colors if you are not distracted.

-Alternatively, you may paste Stickies notes on comic books, even non-Japanese children book such as Asterix and Tintin are rich in visual and story appeal.
-Alternatively, one may even start with engaging children books, for example, by classic authors such as Enid Blyton. (affiliate links included).
+Alternatively, you may paste Stickies notes on comic books, even non-Japanese children’s book such as Asterix and Tintin are rich in visual and story appeal.
+Alternatively, one may even start with engaging children’s books, for example, by classic authors such as Enid Blyton. (affiliate links included).